JakobTinhofer/WINF_Matura_Server/README.md

 ## Comming Soon
 Features I'd like to implement before this is finished are:
+* Reactivity improvements.
+This app should have been developed mobile first :/
 * Tags for Sites
 * Viewers displaying all sites of a tag / multiple tags
 * actual content on the main page